Hellraisers Ball: Caught in the Act

 Hellraisers Ball: Caught in the Act is a live music album by the L.A.
 Guns, released in 2008 and recorded at Penningtons Club in Bradford (UK), on April 8, 2003.

-A DVD version was released by Snapper Music in 2005 too.
+A DVD version was released by Snapper Music in 2005.
 It is the only album to feature Keri Kelli (lead guitar) and Brent Muscat (guitar).

-In 2019, was reissue like "Electric Gypsy: Live", with different album cover by Secret Records.
+In 2019, it was reissued as Electric Gypsy: Live with a different album cover by Secret Records.